The-Real-Lemonbiter/Mirage-for-HomeAssistant/README.md

     2.  **Per-Card Styling**: Override the global theme for individual cards to highlight specific devices or sections.
 - **Multiple Card Styles**: Choose between styles like `Glass`, `Solid`, `Paper`, and `Floating`.
 - **Deep Customization**: Adjust colors, borders, radius, blur, and more via a live-preview UI panel.
-- **Dynamic Text Colors**: Text and icons on interactive elements (like Quick Actions or Scenes) automatically adapt to remain readable against any chosen accent color.
+- **Dynamic Text Colors**: Text and icons on interactive elements automatically adapt to remain readable against any chosen accent color.
-- **Visual Editor**: Configure your individual cards directly in the Lovelace editor—no YAML required.
+- **Smarter Visual Editor**: The editor now displays global values as placeholders, so you know exactly which settings you're overriding for an individual card.
 - **Preset System**: Save, load, and share your designs with ease.
 - **Import & Export**: Back up your settings or share them with the community.
 - **Custom Backgrounds**: Upload different background images for your light and dark themes.
 - **Toggleable Animations**: Disable all UI animations with a single switch.
-This removes hover effects (like button scaling), continuous animations (like the spinning fan icon), and smooth transitions for a static, snappy interface.
+- **Custom Service**: Change your theme dynamically via automations using the `mirage.apply_preset` service.
+- **Diagnostics Tool**: Download a report of your current theme settings with one click to easily get help with any issues.

 ---